Sheri98/Docker-Kubernetes/Notes.md

 		||
        vm2=>H.OS=>hypervisor
 ```
-##Install and run:
+## Install and run:
- - from docker website
+ - ''' From docker website '''

 ## Docker Image:
  - image is a template, it has snapshot, contain os,software,appcode